Arthur Creech Jones: Defeat

 At the 1950 general election, Creech Jones' constituency of Shipley was subjected to boundary changes, and he was vigorously challenged by the Conservatives.
 He ended up losing his seat by a narrow 81 votes to Geoffrey Hirst, being one of the most prominent Ministerial casualties of the election.
 Out of Parliament he spent more time with the Fabian Colonial Bureau for whom he chaired conferences and lectured.
 He edited volumes of the Fabian Colonial Essays.

 He also tried to get back into Parliament.
 When Sir Stafford Cripps resigned his seat at Bristol South East in the autumn of 1950, Creech Jones was the favourite to succeed him, given his status and his family connections to the city.
 However, he lost the selection to Anthony Wedgwood Benn.
 At the 1951 general election Creech Jones stood in Romford, but was unable to regain the constituency for Labour.

 In the early 1950s, Creech Jones succeeded in reconciling Seretse Khama (who had been exiled from Bechuanaland after marrying an Englishwoman) with his uncle Tshekedi, and petitioned the government to rescind the exile order.
-He also led delegations to the Government from the Anti-Slavery Society (of which he was Vice-President) and the Africa Bureau.
+He also led delegations to the Government from the Anti-Slavery Society (of which he was vice-president) and the Africa Bureau.
 He was Chairman of the British Council of Pacific Relations from 1952.

 Wakefield MP

 Creech Jones' opportunity to return to Parliament came in 1954 when Arthur Greenwood, Labour MP for Wakefield, died.
 He was selected in Greenwood's place, and kept the seat in the by-election.
 He returned to the Labour front bench, but also retained his involvement in outside work.
 He was appointed to the governing body of Queen Elizabeth House, a Colonial Office-sponsored institution at Oxford University, in March 1955.

 Despite being aged nearly 70, Creech Jones was reappointed to the opposition front bench after the 1959 general election.
-In 1961 he signed a letter expressing disquiet at a British application to join the European Communities, and urging a Commonwealth conference to discuss the implications before formally applying.
+In 1961, he signed a letter expressing disquiet at a British application to join the European Communities, and urging a Commonwealth conference to discuss the implications before formally applying.
 He left the front bench in 1963; although hoping to continue in Parliament, he was forced by ill health to announce his retirement in August 1964.

 Death

-Creech-Jones died just eight days after the 1964 general election, at which he was succeeded by Labour's Walter Harrison.
-Creech-Jones was 73 when he died in Lambeth Hospital on 23 October 1964.
+Creech Jones died just eight days after the 1964 general election, at which he was succeeded by Labour's Walter Harrison.
+Creech Jones was 73 when he died in Lambeth Hospital on 23 October 1964 of Thrombosis.